Hasuzawa/aws-projects/aws/18-efs/README.md

 EFS is a network file system on AWS Cloud.
 It is bound to a VPC so it is a regional service.

+It supports tiered storage, similar to S3 bucket.

 ## Placement

 - regional
-- One Zone (only one AZ)
+- one zone (only one AZ)

 ## Performance & Throughput

 Performance mode of an EFS is how it handles workload.
-Throughput mode how EFS manage capacity for read and write.
+Throughput mode how EFS scales capacity for read and write.

 performance mode
 - general (recommended)